ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/ga4gh/+generated__DataUseModifier.md

 __Type:__ object
 __Description:__ The (GA4GH) Data Use Ontology (DUO) includes terms describing data use conditions, particularly for research data in the health/clinical/biomedical domain.
+Modifier specifies the criteria for data use condition.

 ### Properties